-Disney Parks’ newest park attraction will be going down the bayou!
-Walt Disney Imagineering recently unveiled Tiana’s Bayou Adventure, a new attraction inspired by the 2009 beloved Disney animated film, The Princess and the Frog.
+Disney’s newest park attraction will be going down the bayou!
+Walt Disney Imagineering recently unveiled Tiana’s Bayou Adventure, a new attraction inspired by the 2009 animated film, The Princess and the Frog.

-The new attraction will open in late 2024 at Magic Kingdom Park in Orlando, Florida and Disneyland Park in California.
-During a panel session at the ESSENCE Festival in New Orleans, Disney Imagineers revealed that the ride will pick up where the movie left off.
+The attraction will open in late 2024 at Magic Kingdom Park in Orlando, FL, and Disneyland Park in California.
+The announcement was made during a panel session at the ESSENCE Festival this past July in New Orleans.
+Imagineers told the panel that the ride will pick up where the movie left off.

-Disney Parks released new images of the attraction, showing that guests will join Princess Tiana, Naveen, and their jazz-loving alligator pal, Louis, on a boat ride through the bayou.
-The attraction will include the voices of Anika Noni Rose, who plays Tiana and original music from the movie.
+Guests will join Princess Tiana, Naveen, and their jazz-loving alligator pal, Louis, on a boat ride through the bayou.
+The attraction will include the voices of Anika Noni Rose, who plays Tiana, plus all of the original cast members and original music from the movie.

-Disney Imagineers also took time to research the culture of Tiana’s hometown, of New Orleans to capture its authenticity.
-During their time in the Crescent City, the team visited historic sites such as the French Quarter and, of course, the bayou.
+Disney Imagineers took time to research the culture of Tiana’s hometown, New Orleans, to capture its authenticity.
+During their time in the Crescent City, the team visited historic sites such as the French Quarter and of course, the bayou.

-“We have the opportunity to reacquaint people with Tiana who always already loved her from the film,” Charita Carter, Walt Disney Imagineering Executive Creative Producer, said in a video for Disney Parks detailing the research.
-“We have an opportunity to bring her to a new generation as we're creating a dimensional space for her and it's very important for us as a team because the city has been so gracious and open to us to make sure that we are giving our guests an experience that is a love letter to New Orleans.”
+“We have the opportunity to reacquaint people with Tiana who always already loved her from the film we have,” said Charita Carter, Walt Disney Imagineering Executive Creative Producer.
+“An opportunity to bring her to a new generation as we're creating a dimensional space for her and it's very important for us as a team because the city has been so gracious and open to us to make sure that we are giving our guests an experience that is a love letter to New Orleans.”